armory/documentation/_spinnaker_install_admin_guides/install-on-gke-operator.md

 # Create GCS Bucket

-Use the Cloud Console to do this, or you can let front50 do it for you.
-However, if you're going to put secrets in the bucket, you should create the bucket yourself with a secrets directory.
-Make sure the bucket is accessible with the service account you created.
+Use the Cloud Console to do create your bucket.
+If you're going to put secrets in the bucket, make sure to create a secrets directory in the bucket.
+Also, ensure the bucket is accessible from the service account you created.

 # Customize the Kustomize Files